timonity/Route/README.md

 ## Features
 - Simple navigation commands
 - Provide back navigation results
-- Can be added to ongoing project
+- Can be painlesly added to ongoing project
 - Can be used alongside segues and default view controllers navigation
 - Architecture agnostic
 - Unificate back navigation comands
 - Back navigation to arbitrary controller
+- Can be used alongside accesability navigation (back, dismiss)

 ## Adding